 DIY is a powerful piece of software from a company called 2Simple, and designed for use in schools that allows pupils to create their own activities and games.
-In its most simple form, children can simply click, drag and insert (or draw) elements of an activity on screen and then save their work as a flash (.swf) file that can be inserted, or embedded, onto a webpage, blog post, wiki article, multimedia scrapbook page (ie Glogster) or kept locally and played through an Internet browser window.
-See some great creative examples in this shared Google Presentation from @2SimpleAnt (a 2Simple employee).
+In its most simple form, children can simply click, drag and insert (or draw) elements of an activity on screen and then save their work as a flash (.swf) file that can be inserted, or embedded, onto a webpage, blog post, wiki article, multimedia scrapbook page or kept locally on a machine, and played via an Internet browser window.

 What is different about 2DIY though is the facility to alter the code - the ActionScript - of some of the key elements of activities, that can result in more advanced features being incorporated into activities.